Sitharasur

 Sitharasur is a small village panchayat in Panruti Taluk in Cuddalore District in Tamil Nadu, India.
 Annagramam, Panruti, Palur, Cuddalore, are the nearby towns to Sitharasur.
-Sitharasur is reachable by Melpattampakkam Railway Station, Panruti Railway Station, Nellikuppam Railway Station.
+Sitharasur is reachable by Melpattampakkam Railway Station, Panruti Railway Station, and Nellikuppam Railway Station.

 Locality

 It is located 18 km west of district headquarters Cuddalore.
 184 km from the state capital Chennai and the nearest railway station in Melpattambakkam.